changeworld/azure-docs.ja-jp/articles/iot-hub/iot-hub-operations-monitoring.md

 <properties
- pageTitle="IoT Hub 操作の監視"
- description="Azure IoT Hub の操作の監視に関する概要 (IoT Hub に対する操作の状態をリアルタイムで監視できる)" services="iot-hub" documentationCenter="" authors="nberdy"
+ pageTitle="IoT Hub operations monitoring" description="An overview of Azure IoT Hub operations monitoring, enabling you to monitor the status of operations on your IoT hub in real time" services="iot-hub" documentationCenter="" authors="nberdy"